romain-ngo/weathered_back/README.md

 This is the backend of a weather web application.
 You can find the frontend [here](https://github.com/romain-ngo/weathered_front).

-## Launch app
+## Prerequisite
+This project uses `pipenv` as a package manager.

+1. Enable the virtual environment (if it is the first time you run this command, a new virtual environment will be created): `pipenv shell`
+2. Install the dependencies: `pipenv install`
-1. Create a `.env` file in the root folder and set the following variables:
+3. Create a `.env` file in the root folder and set the following variables:

 ```.env
 TESTING=True | False